 If a powertrain system component is repaired or the battery is disconnected, the vehicle may be reset to a "not ready" condition.
-Before taking the I/M test, check the vehicle's inspection/maintenance test readiness condition.
-Turn the ignition switch ON without starting the engine.
-If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds , the I/M test condition is "not ready".
+Before taking the I/M test. check the vehicle's inspection/maintenance test readiness condition.
+Place the ignition switch in the ON position without starting the engine.
+If the Malfunction Indicator Light (MIL) comes on steady for 20 seconds and then blinks for 10 seconds, the I/M test condition is "not ready".
 If the MIL does not blink after 20 seconds, the I/M test condition is "ready".
-If the MIL indicates the vehicle is in a "not ready" condition, drive the vehicle through the following pattern to set the vehicle to the ready condition.
-If you cannot or do not want to perform the driving pattern, a NISSAN dealer can conduct it for you.
+Contact a NISSAN dealer to set the "ready condition" or to prepare the vehicle for testina.